Thoralf Kyrre

-Thoralf Kyrre (1913 – 27 November 1960 in Copenhagen, Denmark) was a Danish engineer who was involved in the Pro-German resistance movement in Finland from 1944 to 1945.
+Thoralf Kyrre (28 December 1913 – 27 November 1960 in Copenhagen, Denmark) was a Danish engineer who was involved in the pro-German resistance movement in Finland from 1944 to 1945.

 Biography

-Kyrre was a Danish supporter of Nazism who arrived in Finland as a volunteer during the Winter War and remained in the country working as an engineer at the Helvar radio factory.
+Kyrre was a Danish supporter of Nazism who arrived in Finland as a volunteer during the Winter War, a war between the Soviet Union and Finland from 1939 to 1940, and remained in the country working as an engineer at the Helvar radio factory.
 Kyrre was sentenced to prison in Denmark in 1939 after breaking into the Social Democratic Party office and installing listening devices on the premises of the Soviet Trade Mission.

-During the Continuation War, Kyrre worked for the Finnish State Police, led by Arno Anthoni; among other things, he installed wiretapping devices in the detention cells at Valpo's Ratakatu headquarters and was involved in the development of a wiretapping device that could be used to listen to what was being said in the vicinity of the phone.
+During the Continuation War, Kyrre worked for the Finnish State Police (Valpo), led by Arno Anthoni; among other things, he installed wiretapping devices in the detention cells at Valpo's Ratakatu headquarters and was involved in the development of a wiretapping device that could be used to listen to what was being said in the vicinity of the phone.
 This device was used by Valpo to listen on the homes of opposition elements.